wp-plugins/videojs-html5-player/readme.txt

 Tags: video, wpvideo, flash, html5, iPad, iphone, ipod, mobile, playlists, embed video, videojs, flash player, player, video player, embed, lightweight, minimal, myvideo, responsive
 Requires at least: 4.2
 Tested up to: 4.2
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Embed videos beautifully in WordPress using Videojs HTML5 Player
+Embed video files beautifully in WordPress using Videojs HTML5 Player

 == Description ==

 Videojs HTML5 Player is a user-friendly plugin that supports video playback on desktops and mobile devices.
-It makes super easy for you to embed both self-hosted videos or videos that are externally hosted using Videojs library.
+It makes super easy for you to embed both self-hosted video files or video files that are externally hosted using Videojs library.

 = Videojs HTML5 Player Features =

-* Embed MP4 videos into a post/page or anywhere on your WordPress site
+* Embed MP4 video files into a post/page or anywhere on your WordPress site
 * Embed responsive videos for a better user experience while viewing from a mobile device
 * Embed HTML5 videos which are compatible with all major browsers
 * Embed videos with poster images